Skip to main content Skip to footer

 Instantly report your deal progress, sales figures, and team performance via the custom dashboards in monday sales CRM.

 monday CRM is an enterprise platform that allows your RevOps and sales teams to manage their entire sales cycles all from a single, central location.
-Whether you want a birds-eye overview of your pipeline or need to delve into recent customer interactions, our platform has everything you need to win and retain business faster.
+Whether you want a birds-eye overview of your sales pipeline or need to delve into recent customer interactions, our platform has everything you need to win and retain business faster.

 Key features

-• Lead management: Import data from contact forms, website interactions, and other sources, and qualify your leads in a single location.
+• Lead management: Import data from contact forms, website interactions, and other sources, and qualify your leads in a single location

-• Activity management: Log all customer interactions, such as calls, meetings, or notes, to streamline communication with every lead.
+• Activity management: Log all customer interactions, such as calls, meetings, or notes, to streamline communication with every lead

 G2 review

-“monday CRM stands out among CRM solutions due to its exceptional ease of use, powerful automation capabilities, and vibrant visual interface.
+One user describes why they give monday CRM a five-star rating: “monday CRM stands out among CRM solutions due to its exceptional ease of use, powerful automation capabilities, and vibrant visual interface.
 Its intuitive drag-and-drop functionality makes it simple to create customized workflows and dashboards, allowing sales teams to streamline their processes and gain valuable insights into their sales performance.”

 Try monday CRM